Categorical models for path spaces: Introduction

 \subsection{Acknowledgments}

 MR was supported by NSF Grant 210554 and the Karen EDGE Fellowship.
 The authors would like to thank Clemens Berger, Kathryn Hess, Julian Holstein, Ralph Kaufmann, Andrey Lazarev, Yang Mo, and Jim Stasheff for fruitful conversations.
+We'd also like to thank Kensuke Arawaka for finding typos that lead to correcting the formula for the natural transformation $Sz$ constructed in section 3.